 Affirmative4 minutes

-Negative6 minutes
+Negative 6 minutes

-Affirmative minutes
+Affirmative3 minutes

 - Preparation Time.
 Each debater shall take no more than four minutes total elapsed time during a round of debate. - Overtime.
 Overtime may count against a debater at the discretion of the judge. - Abuse of time.
-Excessive abuse may result in loss of the round at the discretion of the contest director. - Debaters may use cell phones as timers, if in airplane mode (all wireless connectivity functions disabled).
+Excessive abuse may result in loss of the round at the discretion of the contest director.